JetBrains-Research/astminer/README.md

 #### Import

-ASTMiner is available in the JetBrains Space package repository.
+`astminer` is available in the JetBrains Space package repository.
 You can add the dependency in your `build.gradle` file:
 ```
 repositories {
     maven {